Recipe Calls For A Broad Commodities Rally In 2018

 At the beginning of every year, we update what's typically one of our most popular pages, the Periodic Table of Commodity Returns.
 I encourage you to explore 10 years' worth of data on basic materials such as aluminum, zinc and everything in between.
 A word of warning, though—the interactive feature makes the table highly addictive.
 Please feel free to share it with friends and family!

 It was a photo finish for commodities in 2017.
 The group, as measured by the Bloomberg Commodity Index, barely eked out a win for the second straight year, edging up 0.7 percent.
-Spurred by a weaker and strengthening materials demand from factories, the index headed higher thanks to a breathtaking rally late in the year that lasted a record 14 consecutive days.
+Spurred by a weaker dollar and strengthening materials demand from factories, the index headed higher thanks to a breathtaking rally late in the year that lasted a record 14 consecutive days.

 The annual return might not look too impressive, but I believe the economic conditions are ripe for a broad commodities rally in 2018.
 I'm not alone in predicting they'll be among the best-performing asset classes by year end, perhaps even beating domestic equities as quantitative tightening threatens to put a damper on the nine-year bull run.